marcuswongjw/familylog/README.md

 # 🏡 Wong Family Log

 A premium, private, and automated Family Hub and Intimacy Sanctuary built as a serverless Progressive Web App (PWA).
-It integrates financial budgeting, bank alert expense auto-tracking, historical family travel mapping, and a private relationship connection space for Marcus & Eleanor.
+It integrates financial budgeting, bank alert expense auto-tracking, historical family travel mapping, and a private relationship connection space for the couple.

 ---